The Submarine Kid: Plot

-Spencer Koll (Finn Wittrock), a Marine who has just returned home from a horrific experience while serving, struggles to bring himself back into a normal life with his friends and girlfriend.
+Spencer Koll, a Marine who has just returned home from a horrific experience while serving, struggles to bring himself back into a normal life with his friends and girlfriend.

 Spencer then meets Alice, who is everything to him, but is meanwhile haunted by a ghost from his time during the war.
 Alice then introduces him to the story of the submarine kid at a party.

 Spencer hears his friends outside and tries to break up a fight between his friends and other party attendees.
 Spencer then suffers a flashback and attacks the instigator of the fight, beating him, and severely wounding him.
 The flashback eventually brings Spencer to driving his car with Alice and her screaming for him to stop.
 Spencer is eventually calmed down by Alice who he then takes to Thunder Lake.
 Spencer shows Alice a driving maneuver on a road near the lake and eventually have sex, resulting in Spencer concluding he never wants to leave Alice.
 Spencer then attempts the maneuver again with Alice, but this time crashes through the fence and into Thunder Lake.

 Spencer then wakes up in the hospital thinking he has killed Alice as no one knows who or where she is.
 Realizing Alice is only with him while he is suffocating underwater, or hallucinating, Spencer spends the rest of the movie trying to escape his flashbacks and to join Alice by holding his breath underwater for longer and longer periods of time.
 With each near drowning, his family and friends become more and more worried about his decaying mental state.

 Spencer eventually discovers that Alice is actually the ghost of the Submarine Kid's girlfriend.
 Alice eventually discourages Spencer's self-destructive behavior telling him that no world is perfect and that he can't escape his haunting memories in reality by drowning himself to be with her.